ksoichiro/gradle-console-reporter/README.md

 > Gradle plugin to report various kinds of summaries to console.

+This plugin will aggregate test reports and show them to console.
-This might be useful when you use CI and if it cannot save artifacts.
+It's useful when you use CI services that don't save artifacts.

 Currently, only JUnit test report is available.

 ## Usage